- It summarises the authorities for the principle that s. 7 capacity is distinct from legal capacity.

 (b) An appreciation of the consequences and effects of his or her choices or decisions;

-(c) An appreciation of the nature of the proceeding;
+(c) An appreciation of the nature of the proceedings;

-(d) A person’s ability to choose and keep counsel;
+(d) A person’s inability to choose and keep counsel;

-(e) A person’s ability to represent himself or herself;
+(e) A person’s inability to represent him or herself;

-(f) A person’s ability to distinguish between relevant and irrelevant issue; and
+(f) A person’s inability to distinguish between relevant and irrelevant issues; and,

 (g) A person’s mistaken beliefs regarding the law or court procedures.